-Where to begin with this inspired muslim women in business movement?
+Where to begin with this inspired women in business movement?
 I learned about this event just a few days prior and was so glad Nida could accommodate me (even so last minute) to attend the launch.
 My week in Toronto was bookended with weddings, with sessions throughout the week, and I had intended to drive back to Ottawa on Saturday – so I feel like it was kismet!
-I was so happy to learn about it, because this is near and dear to my heart.
-It’s hard enough as a woman in business, but when you’re a muslim women in business (and sometimes visibly so), it’s a whole other ball game.
-This really has to do with culture and the way we navigate the business world.
-We lack resources to help us see success, especially in business education when it comes to building an empire that will cater to a diverse clientele.
+There is a lack resources to help Women in Business see success, especially in business education when it comes to building an empire that will cater to a diverse clientele.
 It’s definitely part of my long term goals to develop courses for creative entrepreneurs!
 Comment and let me know if you’d like to see something like that.

 The day opened up with coffee + croissants – followed up by a workshop from Saima Malik on the way that digital media is changing the way we interact.
 Saima is so impressive!
 Her workshop walked us through how to also define ideal clients and solve their pain points and build ideas for great business.
 Saima is the leader of the TD Women in Leadership program for the digital and payments area, which helps to see an increase in representation of women in leadership positions.

 Next up, was the Boss Babe panel.